FAQs (88)

 There are two main issues with not pausing:

 TrainAsONE currently only reports total elapsed duration and the activity’s average pace is based on this.
 We recognise that for some people the resultant drop in reported average pace is important.
-As such (and as we already know your rest periods as an artefact of our existing analysis) we do intend to surface elapsed vs active metrics in the (near) future.
+As such (and as we already know your rest periods as an artifact of our existing analysis) we do intend to surface elapsed vs active metrics in the (near) future.
 Please bear with us.

 There are many reasons why a distance calculation could be erroneous, with GPS accuracy issues being the prime candidate.
 A discussion regarding GPS Accuracy is available on the official US government GPS website.